 The boat ride to Livingstone Island traverses a wild stretch of the Zambezi hemmed in by lush tropical forests.
 There is some wildlife around, most conspicuously hippos and crocodiles, but you might also see elephants or buffaloes come to drink.
 The river supports a rich birdlife including the charismatic African fish eagle and a variety of herons, egrets, waders and waterfowl.
 Livingstone Island, as its name suggests, is where the Scottish explorer David Livingstone became the first European to reach Victoria Falls.
 A plaque marks the exact spot where Livingstone stood in 1855, noting in his diary that ‘Scenes so lovely must have been gazed upon by angels in their flight’.

-When’s the Best Time of Day to Visit Devil’s Pool?
+When’s the Best Time of Day To Visit Devil’s Pool?

 Sunrise over Victoria Falls, Zambia